wasiahamad/Daily-DSA-Challenges/README.md

 ### Day 46: [Find the Index of the First Occurrence in a String](Day46_implementStr.java)
 - **Description**:
+- Given two strings needle and haystack, return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.

 ## 🔧 How to Contribute